 Passport to good stuff

-Chef and owner Tony Huelster said he hoped it would become a destination restaurant, but the restaurant's appeal--regularly pulling travelers from Chicago and Michigan--has surprised him.
+Chef and owner Tony Huelster said he hoped it would become a destination restaurant, but the restaurant's appeal–regularly

 "It's been even more successful than I had hoped," he said.